Code-Institute-Submissions/Minirazs-project4_toys-under-the-sun_AprResub/README.md

 On Heroku website:

-- Log into [Heroku](https://id.heroku.com/login) dashboard, go to settings and set environment variables under Config variables
+- Log into [Heroku](https://id.heroku.com/login) dashboard, go to settings and set environment variables (same as those named in .env file) under Config variables
 - Open App to view the web application!

 ## Credits